APTC 301. INTRODUCTION TO ROUTING AND SWITCHING. 4 Credits.

 Notes: preparation for DCICN and DCICT Cisco exams.

-Pre-requisites: APTC 301 and a two year A.A.S or A.A.T Transfer Degree in IT or equivalent or completion of Cisco CCENT exam (within three years of the quarter of the class offering.)
+Pre-requisites: APTC 301 ≥C or passing score for Cisco CCENT exam (within three years of the quarter of the class offering.)

 This course provides students the knowledge of data center infrastructure, data center networking concepts and data center storage networking.
 Students will also learn about fundamental data center technologies including unified computing, data center network virtualization, Cisco data center networking technologies, data center automation and orchestration and Application Centric Infrastructure.